My work in the philosophy of law has largely concerned four topics:

 4) the structure of legal systems.

-I have also done a bit of blogging on the philosophy of law.
+But I have also written on some issues in analytical jurisprudence, and I have done a bit of blogging on the philosophy of law.

 A video of a response I gave to paper on Raz can be found here.

 I have also posted reviews of articles in the philosophy of law on Jotwell, including:

 Ronald Dworkin, A New Philosophy for International Law, 41 Phil. & Pub.
 Aff.
 2 (2013)

 Karl N. Llewellyn, The Theory of Rules, edited and with an introduction by Frederick Schauer (Univ. of Chicago Press, 2011)

 Caleb Nelson, A Critical Guide to Erie Railroad Co. v.
 Tompkins, 54 Wm. & Mary L. Rev. (forthcoming 2013)